ThiagoPereiraUFV/Submarine-Simulator/README.md

 ## Submarine Simulator v1.0 by Wallace Ferancini Rosa and Thiago Marinho Pereira

-__You must have to install the openGL library using the following commands:__
+__You must have to install the openGL library using the following commands on your Linux Terminal:__

 > sudo apt-get update